mikoziol/rsschool-cv/cv.md

-Mike Kaskader
+# Mike Kaskader

-Contact Info:
+## Contact Info:
 mobile: (+48)987-654-321
 email: mike@kaskader.com

-Summary:
+## Summary:
-- learn Java script and web development
+Experienced 15+ IT business analyst.
+Working directly with customer and R&D department.
+Now, wants to learn web development, focusing on JS, HTMl and CSS.

+## Skills
+- PL/SQL
-- larn phyton
+- certified CCNA

-3. Summary (your goal, wishes, reveal what is important for you, what do you want and why.
-Some kind of self-presentation.
-In case of lack of experience  Junior Developer sells his/her potential, his/her passion and ability to learn fast.
-You shouldn't think that everybody is going to teach you when you come to the workplace .
-Rather being a Junior means always learning new things from everywhere etc.).
-4. Skills (e.g. programming languages, frameworks, methodologies, version control, tools etc.)
-5. Code examples (LATEST)
+## Code examples (LATEST)
+As being on the position of beginner in web development I can't share any code examples at the moment.

-Experience:
+## Experience:
 - 15+ experience in IT business

-Education
+## Education
-- Telecommunication
+- University of Science and Technology

-English
+## English
-- fluent in reding & writing
+Fluent in reding & writing